AdobeDocs/experience-manager-screens.en/help/user-guide/support-considerations.md

 ## Conclusion {#conclusion}

 These 5 part series are focused on key considerations critical to ensuring your project’s success.
-Refer to other sections of the AEM Screens User Guide for implementation details.
+See other sections of the AEM Screens User Guide for implementation details.